Esper0328/SplitSceneFromMovie/README.md

 # splitSceneFromMovie
+The purpose of this script is effective edit of movie files (especially for my underwater movies).

 ## Environment
 Python 3.8.1
 macOS Catalina 10.15.7
+ffmpeg

 ## Usage
 python splitSceneFromMovie.py MovieFilename.mp4, then you can get split movie file based on scene change under ./movie folder.
+You can regorganize a movie file by executing "ffmpeg -f concat -i sceneList.txt -c copy output.mp4" after editing sceneList.txt. ffmpeg is available by executing　"brew install ffmpeg”

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.